servoagents/mcp-c/README.md

 - Accepts HTTP/1.1 POSTs and treats the body as JSON-RPC (path not enforced; `/` or `/mcp` both work).
 - One request per connection; socket closes after the reply.

+You can find more details about the architecture and transport implementations in `docs/architecture.md`.

 ## Build

 ### Linux